-Writing a business plan for your mobile app will help you to gain more knowledge in the market.
+Writing a business plan for your mobile app will help you to gain more knowledge of the market.
 With this increased understanding, it is easier for your goals and priorities to be set which gives way towards creating accurate forecasts that are tailored specifically for your business needs.
 By giving yourself an opportunity to foresee any potential risks there may be ahead of time, as well as find a voice in the industry through sharing ideas or stories about what inspires you – writing a business plan can increase to better success!

 - It keeps your team aligned

-It will help you, your team, and your investors, understand the problem you are trying to solve, competition and how you plan to achieve the goals.
+It will help you, your team, and your investors, understand the problem you are trying to solve, competition, and how you plan to achieve the goals.
 In other words, it will align you and your team on the right path to achieve success.